mrcdr/lambda-lanczos/README.md

 ## Overview

-**Lambda Lanczos** calculates the smallest or largest eigenvalue and corresponding eigenvector of a matrix.
+**Lambda Lanczos** calculates the smallest or largest eigenvalue and the corresponding eigenvector of a symmetric (Hermitian) matrix.

 The characteristic feature is the matrix-vector multiplication routine used in the Lanczos algorithm is adaptive: